tjandro93/CitiesSkylinesTimelapseUtils/README.md

 	* 60 seconds by default
 * Auto save format
 	* A C# format string that determines the save name.
-	* There are two parameters passed in to the format. {0} is `Threading.renderTime` which is essentially the in game data and time. {1} is `DateTime.Now`; the current date and time of the user's computer.
+	* There are two parameters passed in to the format. {0} is `DateTime.Now`; the current date and time of the user's computer. {1} is `Threading.renderTime` which is the in-game data and time.
 	* You can use any standard or custom date-time format string provided in C#.
 See  [Standard date and time format strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings) and [Custom date and time format strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) for available options.
 	* Note that if the save name is one that already exists, the old save will be overwritten.
-This means that if you use the default value while the game is paused saves will be overwritten by the current game state every time until you resume.
-Furthermore, if you say only include the year day and month in your save name format you will only end up with at most one unique game save per day.
+When you use real time in your filename you don't have to consider this.
+If you use the renderTime you can use this to limit your number of saves based on how much time has passed in-game.
+For example, by using the format "AutoSave {1:yyyy-MM-dd}" you will get at most one save per in-game day.
-	* AutoSave {0:yyyy-MM-dd HH-mm} by default
+	* AutoSave {1:yyyy-MM-dd HH-mm-ss} by default

 ## Future ideas
 ### Custom auto-save names